FleetOpsClub logo

 Not ideal for

-Contract terms of 36 to 60 months are among the longest in the category.
+36–60 month contracts among the longest in the category — a five-year lock-in before the fleet has validated the platform.
 IntelliShift typically requires multi-year commitments that can extend up to five years.

 The right IntelliShift demo should verify whether the unified platform story holds up in the context of your specific fleet operation.